openshift/machine-config-operator/docs/SingleNodeOpenShift.md

 In a non-HA cluster, all authentication and API services will be unavailable until the node finishes rebooting.
 If those services do not come back up due to a failed configuration change or update, debugging may require SSH or console access to the node.

-With the exception of [optimized updates](./MachineConfigDaemon.md#optimized-updates), any MachineConfig changes will be disruptive due to the need to reboot the node.
+With the exception of [rebootless updates](./MachineConfigDaemon.md#rebootless-updates), any MachineConfig changes will be disruptive due to the need to reboot the node.

 ## Supported Functionalities